 Creating a sense of urgency is known to be one of the main factors helping increase conversions.
-Creating a sense of scarcity delivers the same effect upon shoppers.
+An Experian report found that promotional emails conveying a sense of urgency had at least 14% higher click-to-open rates, 59% higher transaction-to-click rates, and twice as high transaction rates compared to their average marketing emails.
+Creating a sense of scarcity delivers the same effect on shoppers.
 So how are you matching your shoppers’ internal urgency, and are you creating external incentives?

 Increase Sales with Urgency